yale-mgt-858-spring-2021/advanced-queries-01-starter/14-highest-freight-charges/README.md

 freight.
 Find the ten
 countries to which we ship that had the highest average freight charges in the most recent 12 months of data available.
+(Hint: you can use something like
+`(SELECT MAX(order_date) - '1 YEAR'::INTERVAL FROM south_sea.orders)`
+to get the most recent 12 months of data.

 Your results should look as follows